5 Tips for Boosting Patient Satisfaction after COVID-19

 This past year, the patient experience has changed drastically with a much greater reliance on new technology.
 The pandemic has shown that legacy systems have not maintained a positive patient experience and exposed the areas that need improvement.
 Advances in technology have aided the patient experience in hospitals across the country.
 So many devices assist hospital staff with new ways to communicate, schedule, interact, and visit.

 New technology can have a significant impact on having a high-quality patient experience.
 Hospital technologies can include the implementation of electronic health records, telemedicine platforms, and smartphone applications.
 Patients can also benefit from introducing these new technologies as these applications can help personalize their experience and let them have more control over their care.
 A dynamic patient portal can provide patients with the ability to access critical information about their health.
+Healthcare executives and nurse managers should understand the issue that occurs with lack of resources and inadequate staffing regarding patient care.
 Patients' satisfaction will increase as patients are more involved with their health and care.

 Use Staffing Services to Improve Staff Levels

 With patient care at the forefront, many hospitals look outside their usual pool of nursing graduates and find other ways to fill nurse vacancies.
 Utilizing staffing agencies to augment your core staff can be a practical approach.
 While per diem and travel nurses offer short-term help, negative patient experiences can occur with someone not invested in the hospital's mission or culture.
 International nurses can be an innovative long-term solution that helps build core staff overtime and provide proper patient ratios.
+The effectiveness of a nurse's leadership skills will directly impact how their nurses take care of their patients as well.
 Patient care suffers when nurses burn out or feel undervalued at their positions, leading them to make preventable mishaps.
 Having the stability of a long-term international nurse can help improve the retention of the current staff.

 Partnering with staffing companies such as Avant Healthcare Professionals, who hire international nurses, hospitals will aid their nursing staff by reducing stress caused by the shortage.
 In turn, it can provide patients higher quality care by having more access to experienced healthcare professionals.